erdeneryesil/NeuralNetworkCore/NeuralNetworkMnist/README.md

 ### Testing With Test Set (testMnist)

 The real success of the artificial neural network will be revealed in the test performed with test set samples.
-For this reason, the artificial neural network should be tested using the samples in the <b>testMnist</b> file.
+For this reason, the artificial neural network should be tested using the samples in file <b>testMnist</b>.

 <p align="center">
 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/ec6772df-2fb5-49ec-8046-78804b2b8d7f" width="800"/>
 </p>

-Let's enter the location of <b>testMnist</b> file and the number 10000 since we want to use all the samples in this file.
+Let's enter the location of file <b>testMnist</b> and the number 10000 since we want to use all the samples in this file.

 <p align="center">
 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/cbe23bda-dabc-46a1-8fa0-a36890f99c7c" width="800"/>